amitrai48/spring-tutorials/README.md

    It depends totally on you which IDE you want to use or if you don't wanna use them at all.
 But using IDE will save you a lot of time and increase your productivity.
 We will use [Eclipse](https://eclipse.org/) but you are free to choose any IDE that you like.
 Following steps are based on __Eclipse__ IDE

    1. Download Eclipse [here](https://www.eclipse.org/downloads/) and install it.
-The advantages of using eclipse are many one of them is it comes pre bundled with Maven (the details will be explained in the next section).
+The advantages of using eclipse are many one of them is it comes pre bundled with Maven.

    2. Click on **File** -->**New**-->**Maven Project** .